Rue de la Falaise 21, 5660 Couvin.

 |1985||milk tooth of an Neandertal child found.|

-The name Abime says it: it is not a real cave, it is a so called abri, a shelter below a cliff face.
+The Cavernes préhistoriques de l'Abîme is a so called abri (rock shelter), a shelter below an overhanging cliff face.
 This kind of shelters were preferred by prehistoric man, as they provide shelter against bad weather, but they are well lighted by daylight, which "real" caves are not.
 This Abime was shelter to Neandertal Man during the Mousterian (-300,000 to -10,000 BC).
 It was excavated since the 19th century, but the excavated items of the early excavations are mostly lost.
 Some remaining items from the 1905 excavation were found in debris which was thrown out during the earlier excavation, and thus has no context.
 The important remains are from an excavation in the years 1984 to 1986.

 The upper shelter is large enough to host an exhibition about the Stone Age containing typical artefacts and fauna of the paleolithic.
 There are remains of mammoth and bear, various carved stone and bone tools, and a milk tooth of an Neandertal child, which was found on site in 1985.
 When it was excavated it was not possible to determine if it was Homo sapiens or Neanderthal.
 In a 2009 study it was identified as belonging to a Neanderthal child, and it was dated through the surrounding soil to be between 42,000 and 40,000 years old.